wragge/trove-data-guide/what-is-trove/works-and-versions.md

 Display of work record in search results.
 The date range encompasses the dates of the work versions.
 ```

-Searches using either Trove's web interface or the API will return work-level records.
+**Searches using either Trove's web interface or the API will return work-level records.** This means your search results will display the aggregated metadata generated by the grouping process.
+To view individual version records, you need to navigate down the hierarchy from the work level.
 In the web interface, versions are displayed on a work's page as a list of 'editions' that can be filtered by format, language, and date.
-If you're using the API, version details are not included by default – you need to set the `include` parameter to `workversions`. ==<mark>Link here to accessing data==</mark>
+If you're using the API, version details are not included by default – to see them, you need to set the `include` parameter to `workversions`. <mark>==Link here to more API info in accessing data==</mark>

 ```{figure} /images/work-editions.png
 :name: work-editions